wq/wq/docs/guides/implement-repeating-nested-forms.md

----
-order: 7
----

-Advanced Design Patterns for Nested Forms
+How To: Implement Repeating Nested Forms
 =========================================

-In an ideal world, there would be a perfect one-to-one correspondence between the fields on a web form and the underlying database table.
-In practice, there are often reasons why this assumption doesn't hold:

- - Certain parts of the form may repeat more than once, which typically requires an auxilary table in most relational databases.
- - Certain fields may be customizable or user-defined, which typically requires an [EAV structure] in most relational databases.

-This document extends the list of [common field types] to explain how to implement these more complex schemas in wq.

-## Nested Forms (Repeat Groups)
-A fairly frequent use case for wq is to allow the submission of multiple "sub-observations" with a single parent record.
+A fairly frequent use case for the [wq framework] is to allow the submission of multiple "sub-observations" with a single parent record.
 In the XLSForm standard, this concept is refered to as a [repeat group].
 In the Django admin interface, this would be supported with an [InlineModelAdmin] class.
 On the database end, this is implemented by having a parent table and a "child" table with a foreign key to the parent.

-wq supports two ways of handling parent-child relationships - either through nested forms (the current topic), or through separate forms with a foreign key lookup (as discussed in [common field types]).
-The choice of which approach to take should largely depend on what will make most sense to your users.
-In some cases, the parent record is defined once and then appended to periodically (e.g. a Site/Observation split), so separate forms make more sense.
-In others, everything is usually defined at once (e.g. an Observation/Result split), so nested forms make more sense.
-The main thing to keep in mind is that wq does not currently support using both methods for the same child model.
+This guide explains how to implement nested forms in wq.

+> Note that nested forms make the most sense when all of the related data is submitted at one time (e.g. an `Observation` with several `MonitoringResult` rows).  wq also supports defining fully separate forms - for example a `Site` that is established once with several subsequent `Observation` records.
+The database relationship is the same, but the registration in that case uses the [ForeignKey] component rather than the nested approach described here.

+FIXME

 <ul data-role="listview" data-inset="true">
   <li class="ui-field-contain">